-Special Protection Systems (SPS) may be employed in the design of the interconnected power system subject to the guidelines in the ISO New England Planning Procedure No. 5-5 (PP 5-5), Special Protection Systems Application Guidelines.
+Special Protection Systems (SPS) may be employed in the design of the interconnected power system subject to the guidelines in the ISO New England Planning Procedure No. 5-5 (PP 5-5), Requirements and Guidelines for Application of Remedial Action Schemes and Automatic Control Schemes.
 Many SPS in New England are also classified as Remedial Action Schemes (RAS) according to the NERC RAS definition.
-All SPSs proposed for use on the New England transmission system must be reviewed by the ISO Reliability Committee and NPCC and approved by the ISO.
+All SPSs proposed for use on the New England transmission system must be reviewed by the NEPOOL Reliability Committee (RC) and NPCC and approved by the ISO.
 Some SPSs may also require approval by NPCC.
-The requirements for the design of SPSs are defined in NPCC Directory #4, Bulk Power System Protection Criteria and NPCC Directory #7, Special Protection Systems.
+The requirements for the design of SPSs are defined in NPCC Directory #4, Bulk Power System Protection Criteria and NPCC Directory #7, Remedial Action Schemes.